4amstars/4amstars/README.md

-Today, for now, Rust is the objective god.
-It does not matter what the prime/theo clickbait vid touting the lang of the week says.
-Such content goes in circles and makes you stupider while wasting your time.
-I would love to see a lang even more memory safe and even more reliable than Rust.
-Ai will be able to make a superior lang in the future- but for now the years of dev, millions of dollars invested and concrete, clear superiority of Rust stands on its own merit and speaks for itself.
-Instead of content clowns constantly complaining about how much people like Rust, maybe the clowns should ask themselves why Rust is so liked.

-Zig is interesting.
-I am ALWAYS skeptical of any non-profit-, as so many are scams.
-The obvious scam is to hype a cause, make a huge salary to live off while supposedly doing "non-profit" work.
-Moreover, the money gained from the scam is laundered and used for personal gain.
-Zig staying so small "the team of 4" on purpose for years is a clear indication of playing the system.
-How do you expect Zig to catch up to all the dev that Rust took years to evolve to?
-And even then- zig will still not be as memory safe.
-Yet, for all of my skeptical insights, Zig is still interesting.
-I like the low overhead very much- a no nonsense approach.
-Installing any lang should be that easy.
-And i must admit- a one page zig file can compile to an incredibly powerful executable.
-If zig ever stops wanting to be a team of 4 and honestly wants to grow- well, it would seem less like a pump and dump crypto scam and more like a serious endeavor.

-Ai will one day draw upon all the toiling of years of lang dev.
-It will one day make a lang that is out of the box superior to anything we have so far.
-It will be a great day, and the new lang will be worth learning.
-Till then, i do not bother learning Rust or Zig- because my standards are higher than what both currently offer.
-Besides, Ai can make decent apps in either lang.

-Lastly, no one needs a code of conduct for a lang.
-Common sense should prevail.
-People seem to get off by control of other people- for example making silly code of conduct for a lang in order to virtue signal.
-Third grade school children benefit from a code of conduct so they can learn to function in society.
-Langs are not a third grade classroom.

-So to recap, Rust is god for today, Zig is powerful, and Ai makes all the code of my repos.
+Rust is the undisputed champ right now, and no amount of flashy YouTube vids hyping the latest trendy language will change that.
+Those clickbait cycles are a waste of brain cells.
+I’d love to see a language outdo Rust’s memory safety and reliability, but that’s a job for AI in the future.
+For now, Rust’s years of grind, massive funding, and undeniable edge stand tall.
+Instead of whining about Rust’s popularity, maybe the naysayers should figure out why it’s so damn loved.

+Zig’s got my attention, though.
+I’m always wary of non-profits—too many are just scams, funneling cash to bloated salaries while pretending to be noble.
+Zig’s tiny “team of four” shtick, deliberately small for years, reeks of gaming the system.
+How’s that supposed to compete with Rust’s evolutionary leap?
+Plus, Zig’s still not as memory-safe.
+That said, I respect its low-overhead, no-BS vibe.
+Installing a language shouldn’t be a chore, and Zig nails that.
+A single Zig file can spit out a beast of an executable, which is hard to ignore.
+If Zig ever ditches the small-fry act and gets serious about scaling, it might shake off the crypto-scam vibes and become legit.

+AI’s gonna swoop in one day, take all the sweat and tears of language dev, and spit out something light-years beyond what we’ve got.
+That’ll be worth learning.
+Until then, I’m not bothering with Rust or Zig—my standards are higher than what’s on the table.
+Anyway, AI’s already cranking out solid apps in either language for me.

+Oh, and spare me the “code of conduct” nonsense for languages.
+It’s not a kindergarten class—grown-ups should have enough sense to act right.
+Some folks just get a kick out of controlling others, slapping pointless rules on a language to flex their virtue.
+Lame.

+So, quick wrap: Rust rules for now, Zig’s got potential, and AI’s coding my repos.

+(and yes, ai even wrote this intro lol)